integralfx/MemTestHelper/DDR4 OC Guide.md

   This section is not for those who are having trouble stabilising frequencies within the expected range.
 1. Intel:
    * Increase VCCSA and VCCIO to 1.25v.
    * Set command rate (CR) to 2T if it isn't already.
+   * Set tCCDL to 8.
+Asus UEFIs don't expose this timing.

    Ryzen 3000:
    * Desynchronising MCLK and FCLK can incur a massive latency penalty, so you're better off tightening timings to keep your MCLK:FCLK 1:1.